This webcast was broadcasted live on Thursday the 27th of August 2020. You can see it here on demand.

 This webcast is primarily intended for dermatologists and residents dermatology.
 Other interested healthcare professionals are welcome to join.

 Participation in this webcast is free of charge.
+Create an account or log in with your existing account on this website.

 If you have any questions, please send an email to firstname.lastname@example.org.